nixer89/xrptipbot-alexa-skill/README.md

 Disclosure:
 This skill is not an official product of the XRPTipBot (https://www.xrptipbot.com).
-The skill uses the open API of the XRP TipBot to send tips and check your balance.
+The skill uses the open API of the XRP TipBot to send tips and to check your balance.
 There is no liability for lost XRP.
 This skill does not store any personal information.